konflux-ci/architecture/architecture/index.md

   generally long-lived and don't change much after they are created.
 - A [Component] represents an OCI artifact to build from a particular git branch (and a particular context directory).
 It is owned by an [Application].
-The user provides and names their [Components] and specifies which git repositories and branches they relate to.
+The user provides and names their [Components] and specifies which git repositories and branches define how the artifact is built.
 The user may add, remove, or change [Components] over the lifespan of an [Application].
-- A [Snapshot] represents a collection of particular OCI artifact builds, mapped to the [Components] of an [Application].
+- A [Snapshot] represents a collection of particular OCI artifact, mapped to the [Components] of an [Application].
 A [Snapshot] is owned by an [Application].
 Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
 It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of